azamated/devops-school-exercises/L11-Jenkins/buildAppInDockerImage/README.md

-- Dockerfile - "builder" node based on Ubuntu and Maven
+- Dockerfile - "builder" the node is based on Ubuntu and Maven
-- Dockerfile_prod - production image based in tomcat
+- Dockerfile_prod - a production image based on tomcat
 - Jenkins - Java war app pipeline

-- Builder images needs to be build in advance using Dockerfile and pushed to the docker registry Refer to the commands file for additional info
+- Maven image needs to be build in advance using Dockerfile and pushed to the docker registry.
+Refer to the commands file for additional info

-- A private key file needs to be copied to the Dockerfile context directory in advance. cp /root/.ssh/id_rsa .
+- A private key file needs to be copied to the Dockerfile context directory in advance. cp /root/.ssh/id_rsa.